When may I visit while my loved one is in Labor and Delivery?

-If you are having a Cesarean birth, in most cases you are allowed to have 1 support person in the operating room with you.
-You are also allowed only 1 person visiting you in the recovery room at a time to allow adequate time for recovery.
+If you are having a Cesarean birth, in most cases you are allowed to have one support person in the operating room with you.
+Likewise, once in recovery, only one visitor will be allowed in the recovery room with you.

 How many overnight visitors may I have?
 What about my baby’s siblings?

-Once you reach your postpartum room, you are allowed 1 overnight visitor.
-Otherwise, visiting hours are 10 am to 10 pm with up 5 visitors at a time.
+Once you reach your postpartum room, you are allowed one overnight visitor.
+Otherwise, visiting hours are 10 a.m. to 10 p.m. with up five (5) visitors at a time.
 Siblings of the baby are allowed to visit on the postpartum unit.
 No other children are allowed to visit so we can keep our newborns healthy.